Shakeel-Ilyas/Task-Management-System/README.md

-# Project Name "angular-http-client-and-angular-auth"
+# Project Name "task-management-system"

-A practice Angular project implementing authentication and authorization using Angular's HttpClient.
-Firebase is used as the real-time database to handle secure user data and asynchronous operations.
+It is a practice project built with Angular, TypeScript, and HTML/CSS.
+It is a secure task management application which features Firebase as a backend for authentication and database operations.
+Users must be logged in to perform CRUD operations (create, read, update, delete) on tasks.
+A signup option is integrated for new accounts.

-# AngularHttpClientAndAngularAuth
+# TaskManagementSystem

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.